dapr/quickstarts/secrets_management/go/sdk/README.md

 # Dapr secrets management (HTTP Client)

 In this quickstart, you'll create a microservice to demonstrate Dapr's secrets management API.
-The service fetches secret from a secret store.
+The service fetches a secret from a secret store.
 See [Why secrets management](#why-secrets-management) to understand when to use this API.

 Visit [this](https://docs.dapr.io/developing-applications/building-blocks/secrets/) link for more information about Dapr and Secrets Management.